Forty-Second Annual Symposium: Wednesday, September 20, 2023

 Who Should Attend: This program will be of interest to all healthcare providers who participate in the collection, production, transfusion and monitoring of blood products.

 Upon the completion of this activity, participants should be able to:

-- Develop appropriate patient and donor care strategies from examples described during case reviews.
+- Develop appropriate patient and donor care strategies from examples described during clinical vignette presentations.

 This program has a pending application for continuing education credits.